Hood-Codivo/merchant_vault/README.md

 This is a deterministic, non-custodial, revenue-generating merchant vault protocol on Solana with automated fee splitting.

-A smart contract that allows customers to pay merchants in SOL or SPL tokens, automatically deducts 1.5% platform fee, and lets merchants withdraw securely — without admin control.
+A program that allows customers to pay merchants in SOL or SPL tokens, automatically deducts 1.5% platform fee, and lets merchants withdraw securely — without admin control.

 The Flow diagram